VIVATOP

 Our Contributions

-Within the project, our department is mostly concerned with providing the general multi-user VR OP-enviroment and research and development of a live-streaming solution for the RGB-D data, which includes compression and filtering, as well as, the rendering of Point Clouds.
-The VR enviroment is based on a client-server architecture and the Unreal Engine 4.
+Within the VIVATOP project, our department is mostly concerned with providing the general multi-user VR OR environment, as well as, the research and development of a live-streaming solution for the RGB-D data.
+This includes compression and filtering, as well as, the rendering of point clouds.

 Point Cloud Streaming

-Point Cloud Visualization
+Point Cloud Visualization and Avatars

 Medical Volume Rendering